belgianmobileid/doc/directIntegration/authentication.md

 Things will sometimes go wrong.
 Concretely,

-<u><b>Authorization Request</b></u> - if the request fails due to a missing, invalid, or mismatching redirection URI, or if the client identifier is missing or invalid,... the Authorization Endpoint will inform you of the error our itsme® sign-in page (possible values are listed in the table below).
+<u><i>Authorization Request</i></u> - if the request fails due to a missing, invalid, or mismatching redirection URI, or if the client identifier is missing or invalid,... the Authorization Endpoint will inform you of the error our itsme® sign-in page (possible values are listed in the table below).

  ![Authorization Endpoint error reponse](/doc/public/images/AuthorizationEndpoint_ErrorResponse.png)